tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 - `deliverySchedule.quantity`: the requested quantity of this delivery schedule position.
 Quantity has a decimal `1234.56` format with any number of digits.

 {% hint style="warn" %}
-`deliverySchedule.position` should be unique within the line and never change.
+`deliverySchedule.position` should be unique within the schedule line and never change.
 Never renumber or re-use `deliverySchedule.position`s.
 {% endhint %}

 #### New order meta data

-- `erpIssueDateTime`: Date and time the order was originally issued in your ERP system.
-DateTime has any ISO 8601 date/time (UTC or with time zone) format, examples `yyyy-MM-ddThh:mm:ssZ` or `yyyy-MM-ddThh:mm:ss+01:00`.
+- `erpIssueDateTime`: Date and time the order was originally issued in your ERP system. `DateTime` has any ISO 8601 date/time (UTC or with time zone) format, such as `yyyy-MM-ddThh:mm:ssZ` and `yyyy-MM-ddThh:mm:ss+01:00`.
 When using a time zone it changes during daylight saving.
 - `erpIssuedBy`: the user name as known in your ERP system which issued this order

 ## Send an updated order to Tradecloud

 As a buyer you can send an updated purchase order to Tradecloud.

+{% hint style="warn" %}
+Most supplier ERP integrations do not have the capability to automatically process an updated order.
+But it will processed manually by the supplier, but the order will have a longer human response time.
+{% endhint %}

 {% hint style="info" %}
 If an order line has order process status `Issued` or `In Progress` it will be `Reissued` and keep the same status.
 If the line has status `Rejected` (by supplier) it will be `Reissued` and become `In Progress`.
 If the line has status `Confirmed` it will be `Reopened` and become `In Progress`.
 In case of any other status like `Completed` or `Cancelled` the order update will be ignored.
 {% endhint %}

 ### Send updated order API method

-The request is the same as above.
+The API method is the same as above with additional JSON objects as mentioned below.
 Tradecloud will update the order based on the `purchaseOrderNumber` and will update or add lines based on the `lines.position` and will update or add delivery schedule and history based on `deliverySchedule.position` and `deliveryHistory.position`.

 {% hint style="info" %}
 The update is event oriented, eg. you only have to send the lines affected (updated, added or some command or  indicator set).
 But you can also send all lines.
 {% endhint %}

+### Additional order body JSON objects

 #### Historical actual delivery schedule

-- `line.deliveryHistory`: the historic actual delivery schedule.
-This will be used to calculate if a line is overdue.
-Fields similar as in `line.deliverySchedule`
+- `lines.deliveryHistory`: the historic actual delivery schedule.
+This will be used to calculate the line `Overdue` indicator.
+The fields are similar as in `lines.deliverySchedule`

 #### Updated order meta data

-- `erpLastChangeDateTime`: Date and time the order was updated in your ERP system.
-DateTime has any ISO 8601 date/time format.
+- `erpLastChangeDateTime`: Date and time the order was updated in your ERP system. `DateTime` has any ISO 8601 date/time format.
 - `erpLastChangedBy`: the user name as known in your ERP system which updated this order